INFANTINA1401/Correlation_Regression/README.md

-# Date :
+# DATE :03/11/2023
-# Correlation and regression for data analysis
+# EXP NO : 3 - Correlation and regression for data analysis
 # Aim :

 To analyse given data using coeffificient of correlation and regression line